zzuliys/daiyin/README_K4A.md

 Security issues and bugs should be reported privately, via email, to the administrators <[daiyin@orbbec.com](daiyin@orbbec.com)>.
 You will receive a response as soon as possible.
 If for some reason you do not, please follow up via email to ensure we received your original message.

-## License Support for OrbbecSDK-K4A-Wrapper
+## License Support for Orbbec SDK K4A Wrapper

 [MIT License](LICENSE)